macports/macports-infrastructure/buildbot/README.md

 ## Setting up both buildbot master and slave for testing on localhost

 These steps explain how to install buildbot locally for hacking on the infrastructure.
 This will run both the buildbot master and buildbot slave on localhost.
-Note the buildbot slave will run in a non-default prefix, to avoid interfering with your installation in /opt/local.
+Note that the buildbot slave will run in a non-default prefix, to avoid interfering with your installation in `/opt/local`.

+For a production setup you would probably want the reverse:

+  * let the buildbot slave build ports in `/opt/local`
+  * place the auxiliary installation for tools somewhere else, for example under `/opt/mports`

+The exact locations can be configured with `config.json.sample`.

 ### Setting up buildbot master on localhost